tstack/lnav/docs/source/ui.rst

   lines and then toggle their bookmark status on release;
 * double-clicking will select the underlying token and drag-selecting within a line will select the given text;
-* with selected text, pressing :kbd:`c` will copy the text to the clipboard and it will be used as the suggestion for searching/filtering;
+* when text is selected, a menu will pop up that can be used to filter based on the current text, search for it, or copy it to the clipboard;
 * clicking in the scroll area will move the view by a page and dragging the scrollbar will move the view to the given spot;
 * clicking on the breadcrumb bar will select a crumb and